willburgir/willburgir/README.md

 ### Cybersecurity and Penetration Testing
 Dabbling in DuckyScript for cybersecurity and penetration testing, I'm always intrigued by the ever-evolving landscape of digital security.
+Check out [Hak5](https://shop.hak5.org/) to learn more about their mind-blowing tools and techniques!

 ## 🌐 Connect with Me